c-rawfish/meowclicker/README.md

 Alternatively, if you're tired of waiting, open a pull request and contribute!

 - Click sounds
+- Recorder (record clicks as macro and play back)
 - Config saving
 - Additional customization options